Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Results and discussion

 Here, we test whether a compressed version of MTP can can be used for modeling of molecular crystals -- as a test system, we use the glycine molecular crystal, whose polymorphism has been intensively studied (see Refs.~\cite{zhu2012constrained, boldyreva2003structural} and references therein).
 The three most energetically favorable structures of glycine are polymorphs with space groups $P2_{1}/c$, $P2_{1}$, $P3_{2}$, which are labeled $\alpha$, $\beta$, $\gamma$.

 We utilized training datasets obtained in a previous study\cite{rybin2025-mol-cryst}.
-Our benchmarks with the base and compressed potentials, yielding the smallest values of the loss function, demonstrate that the three most stable known polymorphs of glycine ($\alpha$, $\beta$, and $\gamma$) are correctly identified as the most energetically favorable.
-In all cases (even in the compression by 50\%), the MTP-based rankings show $\alpha$-glycine to have the lowest enthalpy (see Figure~\ref{fig:glycine_stability}), with the $\beta$ and $\gamma$ phases being slightly higher in energy.
+Our benchmarks with the base and compressed MTPs demonstrate that each MTP (even with the 50\% compression) identified $\alpha$-glycine to have the lowest energy (see Figure~\ref{fig:glycine_stability}), whereas the $\beta$ and $\gamma$ phases have slightly higher energies.
 This result is consistent with prior DFT-based studies~\cite{zhu2012constrained}, though it contrasts with the experimental relative thermodynamic stability of $\gamma$ > $\alpha$ > $\beta$.
 This discrepancy is not unexpected and points to the need for more accurate methods of computing intermolecular interaction energies~\cite{chalykh2025momenttensorpotentialequivariant}.